Dean O'Gorman: Television

 O'Gorman began acting in television in the early 1990s.
 His career took off in the middle of the decade, when he won the role of Harry Martin in popular New Zealand soap opera Shortland Street and appeared in locally-shot shows Hercules: The Legendary Journeys and Xena: Warrior Princess multiple times.
 O'Gorman also held a regular role as Iolaus in the short-lived Young Hercules opposite Ryan Gosling, and in Australian hit McLeod's Daughters, as Luke Morgan, a love interest of Jodi Fountain McLeod.

 He has made multiple guest appearances on several television shows including The Cult, Go Girls and Legend of the Seeker.
 From 2011 to 2013, O'Gorman played the role of Anders Johnson in New Zealand fantasy series The Almighty Johnsons.
 He played mountaineer George Lowe in 2016 mini-series Hillary.

 Art and photography

 In addition to acting, O'Gorman is also a photographer and artist.
 In an interview with Tom Cardy, he confessed to difficult times finding work during his first year in Los Angeles.
 He was almost broke, but was soon discovered by his friend's agent and thus began to receive more work, dividing his time among painting, photography and acting.

 In June 2012, he held his first exhibition at the Page Blackie Gallery in Wellington, New Zealand.
 The theme of the exhibition focused on the Vietnam War.
-In order to obtain accuracy in his work, O'Gorman sought the advice of a New Zealand Vietnam veteran.
+To obtain accuracy in his work, O'Gorman sought the advice of a New Zealand Vietnam veteran.
 Preferring to dress and set up shoots himself, the models for this gallery included other cast members from The Hobbit: An Unexpected Journey and The Almighty Johnsons.
 O'Gorman's photographs were also displayed at the 2015 Berlin B3 Biennial.